 Yes!
 The Norma-K fishing fleet does allow alcoholic beverages, but we do not allow any hard liquor of any kind at any time.
-We also have a 3 beers per person limit on our vessel.
-The three beers per person is strictly enforced on our night bluefishing trips and we do check coolers before you board the vessel.
 We would like everyone to come out and have a great time, have a glass of wine or drink a beer or two.
 But we do not allow the excessive drinking aboard our vessel.
 We keep a high standard and feel the excessive alcohol consumption is better left in the bars.

-No reservations are ever needed on our 1/2 day and 1/2 night trips.
+Reservations are recommended on all trips.
 During the winter you need reservations for Monday all day trips.
 You should arrive approximately 45 minutes prior to sailing and proceed to get on board.
 Fees are collected on the boat during its sail out.

 Only yourself.
 We have rods available if you need to rent one.
 If you prefer your own equipment, you may bring it along.
 Bait is always free!
 You should always bring extra hooks when blue fishing, as they are good to have on hand when the fish are really hitting.
 Extra clothing in the winter, spring, and early summer is a must, the water is cold even though the air may be warm.